dataiap/dataiap/day2/README.md

 We will use yesterday's Obama vs McCain dataset and visualize it using different chart types.

 Many people say that Obama was able to attract votes from "the common man", and had far more smaller contributions that his competitors.
 Let's plot a [histogram](LINK HERE) of each candidate's contribution amounts in $100 increments to see if this is the case.
-A histogram breaks a data range (donation amounts, in this case) into fixed size bucks (100 in this case), and counts the number of items that fall into each bucket.
+A histogram breaks a data range (donation amounts, in this case) into fixed size buckets (100 in this case), and counts the number of items that fall into each bucket.
 Plot both candidates on the same graph.
 You'll want to use a bar chart.

 You'll find that it's difficult to read the previous chart because the donation amounts vary from -$1 Million to $8 Million, while the majority of the donations are less than 2000.
 One method is to ignore the outliers and focus on the majority of the data points.
 Let's only print histogram buckets within 3 standard deviations of the overall average donation.